snugnug/snugnug/assets/README.md

+[comment]: <> (should it ever occur, that the Credit heading isnt the only toplevel heading in this file, edit the readme in the repository root accordingly)

 # Credit
 > Alternative Title: List of awesome people providing the SNUG with awesome stuff under awesome terms

 ## Logo
 All Credit for the currently used Logo goes to [@yttrinis](https://github.com/yttrinis/).